mathias/mathias.github.com/source/_posts/2013-08-03-building-a-chording-keyboard-lessons-learned-and-progress-so-far.markdown

 ![Sparkfun thumb joystick](/images/sparkfun_joystick.jpg)
 </a>

 With this joystick, I'd be able to implement either mouse movements or arrow key movements, and could probably toggle which it behaves like with the small button located above the directional pad.
-However, securely mounting the joystick into the Nostromo case so that it is durable might prove an issue, so I've put off making this decision until I have successfully hacked the mechanical switches in.
+However, securely mounting the joystick into the Nostromo case so that it is durable might prove an issue.
+I've put off making this decision until I have successfully hacked the mechanical switches in.

 I'll be blogging about each step of finishing this chording keyboard as I go.
 Stay tuned for the next post about installing up the key switches and wiring them to the Teensy.